This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What should I avoid or limit while I am breastfeeding?

-- Limit or avoid alcohol: Alcohol passes from your breast milk to your baby.
+- Limit or avoid alcohol.
+Alcohol passes from your breast milk to your baby.
 If you choose to drink alcohol, breastfeed your baby before you drink the alcohol.
 Do not breastfeed your baby for at least 2 hours after you have 1 drink.
 One drink of alcohol is 12 ounces of beer, 4 ounces of wine, or 1½ ounces of liquor.

-- Limit fish that contain mercury: Mercury is naturally found in almost all types of fish and shellfish.
+- Limit fish that contain mercury.
+Mercury is found in almost all types of fish and shellfish.
 Each week, you may eat up to 12 ounces of fish or shellfish that have low levels of mercury.
 These include shrimp, canned light tuna, salmon, pollock, and catfish.
 Eat only 6 ounces of albacore (white) tuna per week.
 Albacore tuna has more mercury than canned tuna.
 Do not eat shark, swordfish, king mackerel, or tilefish.